 A Winner [Updated]

-Plot twist: My dealer contacted me to say they had a 2016 model available thanks to another buyer who backed out of the deal.
-Still in its crate, same colour, all the factory options including the ones I wasn’t planning to buy (spoked wheels, quickshifter), factory lowered, and it can be ready for me in a week or two.
+I decided to go with the BMW R1200GS.
+As it was the end of the season I was going to put a deposit on a 2017 model but my dealer contacted me to say they had a 2016 available thanks to another buyer who backed out of a deal.
+The bike was still in its crate, was the colour I wanted, with all the factory options including factory lowering, and it can be ready for me in a week or two!

 I’ve been shopping new bikes for a year or more now and recently narrowed the field of options to a single mid-size bike, the Triumph Tiger 800 XRT, and four heavyweights: